pathbind/M-plus/README.md

 PDF files can be preserved as workspace data but are not rewritten by the current browser workspace engine.

-## Image generation
+## Image generation provider differences

-Current image generation depends on a GPT API key and GPT Image 2.
+M+ exposes one common image-generation UI over several different provider APIs.

+Not every backend supports every combination of:

+- aspect ratio
+- resolution
+- quality setting

+Automatic mode can fall back to another connected generator when appropriate.
+An explicitly selected generator surfaces its own API limitation instead.

+Qwen image generation also depends on the image-generation endpoint available to the user's Alibaba Model Studio account/region; Alibaba's current Model Studio image endpoints are workspace and region dependent.

 ## Visual review provider coverage

 Current direct image inspection supports GPT, Claude and Gemini.

+This is narrower than M+'s image-generation backend list.
+Expanding visual-review adapters is separate from adding renderers.

 ## Web research provider coverage

-Current project web-research adapters support GPT, Claude, Gemini, Grok and Mistral.
+The current project research engines are GPT, Claude, Gemini, Grok, Mistral, Meta, Perplexity, Amazon and Qwen.

-This is separate from a provider's general ability to access web information through its own products.
+Any Main or Reviewer model can consume the resulting shared research dossier.
+A model does not need its own native web-search tool to participate in a researched M+ run.

 ## Cost estimates